Welcome to Linux Lite - simple, fast, free.

 2 - Show Desktop.
 Clicking on this icon minimizes all currently open windows to the taskbar.

 3 - Web Browser.
 Here is where you can launch the web browser Firefox from to allow you to browse your favorite websites on the Internet.

 4 - Home Folder.
 This is where all your Documents, Downloads, Music, Pictures and Videos will be stored.

-5 - Command Line.
-Otherwise known as the 'Terminal'.
+5 - XFCE Terminal.
+Otherwise known as the 'command line'.
 Here, you can run commands just lke you can in Windows (Command Prompt).

 6 - Workspaces.
 These are like virtual desktops.
 They allow you to run your applications on 2 or more Desktops, increasing your workspace.